-During a sentencing hearing in NWT Supreme Court on Monday, prosecutor Robert Morgan Fane argued Johnny Simon should be sentenced to two and a half years’ imprisonment for one charge of sexual assault.
+During a sentencing hearing in NWT Supreme Court on Monday, prosecutor Morgan Fane argued Johnny Simon should be sentenced to two and a half years’ imprisonment for one charge of sexual assault.

 Fane is seeking to have Simon designated a long-term offender and supervised for eight years once released from prison.
 By that time, Simon will be 50 years old.

 Long-term offenders can be supervised for up to 10 years by Corrections Canada.
 The purpose of this designation under the criminal code is to protect the public from those who are at high risk of reoffending violently, but that risk can eventually be managed in the community.

 By contrast, a dangerous offender designation allows for an indefinite prison sentence.

 The hearing comes after Simon was convicted of sexually assaulting a woman in Inuvik in 2017.

 According to a victim impact statement written in January 2019, the woman said she experienced anxiety, nightmares, and flashbacks, and didn’t want to leave her home following the assault.
 She said she was sad that friends made her feel the assault was her fault.